 Mom and dad were employes #1 and #2.
 They saw how stressed I was trying to keep up with Twitpic’s growth that I think they felt bad for me and came on to help.
 Mom did customer support and moderation and dad managed the back office.

 Twitpic was growing so fast that I could barely keep it running and we had frequent downtime from overloaded servers.
 I was actually buying old Dell Poweredge servers from ebay which I would setup temporarily in my apartment to provision, then drive them 4 hours in my parent’s van to the datacenter.

 The problem though was that by the time I had done a batch of servers that way, it had already out grown them.
 I eventually moved to another datacenter which I could lease hardware from instead of buying/setting up my own.
 I worked a full-time job for the first year too while doing Twitpic on the side and it took another 6 months until our first technical hire came onboard.

 I believe you were making $3m in ad sales annually while Twitpic was operating.
-I mean it seems like you struck gold with your very first project!
 Can you tell us how that felt being catapulted to success at a young age?